LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-Playbook.md

 ### Small Group Time, TA Led (60 - 90 minutes)
 1. Studio task, which consists of either:
-   1. A larger coding task that relates to the lesson objectives, or
+   * A larger coding task that relates to the lesson objectives.
-   1. A non-coding activity designed to boost job readiness.
+   * A non-coding activity designed to boost job readiness.

 ### Full Group Wrap-up, Instructor Led (Remaining class time)
 Depending on the lesson, this time may be used to: